lovelylain/hass_ingress/README.md

     - **expire_time**: integer (optional, default: 3600) Hass ingress generates a token for each panel, which is used to access the panel.
 This option is used to specify the token validity period.
     - **cookie_name**: string (optional, default: ingress_token) Hass ingress uses cookies to pass tokens, if the cookie name conflicts with the backend service, you can use other value through this option.
     - **disable_chunked**: boolean (optional, default: false) If the backend service does not support chunked encoding, you can disable chunked through this option.
-    - **disable_stream**: boolean (optional, default: false) If `rewrite:` is used, this should be enabled to disable response streaming (required if there is no `Content-Length` on the responses).
-Use carefully, setting this on e.g. video streaming service will break things.

 _Notice: Not all backend services can be proxied by ingress, it must use relative paths or use `X-Ingress-Path` http header to generate correct absolute paths.
 For unsupported backend services, you can try `work_mode: auth` to work with another domain reverse proxied by nginx, or use nginx's sub_filter to fix the absolute paths in the response._